aaronmkwong/Python-Linear-Regression-Boston-House-Prices/README.md

 This project performs linear regression modeling for all feature subsets with and without the addition of polynomial (degree 2) transformation in order to predict Boston House Prices using the built-in sklearn dataset.
 16,382 models are trained and tested given 13 features and whether or not transformed, i.e. 8,191 * 2 or (2<sup>13</sup>-1) * 2.
 The top 25 models based on RMSE (root mean squared error) are then trained and tested 100 times again, the data being randomized each time before applying the same train-test split (monte carlo cross validation).
 The average RMSE for each model over the 100 trials is used to determine the best performing model.

-The **_best performing model_** had the following average results, which I would consider good but not great, and the project would benefit from more advanced techniques and in-depth testing in future versions.
+The **_best performing model (BPM)_** had the following average results, which I would consider good but not great, and the project would benefit from more advanced techniques and in-depth testing in future versions.

 <img src="https://github.com/aaronmkwong/Python-Linear-Regression-Boston-House-Prices/blob/main/Images/01_best_model_result_B.JPG" width="400" height="60">